tamathecat/tamathecat.github.io/_pages/qizi-51.md

 Ling Xiao had already personally seen the departure of two souls; both left a very deep impression on him.
 It’s hard to imagine what it was like for Ling Xing who was hiding in the corner, watching his good friends and long-time classmates pull out their knives to face one another, blood splattering, witnessing a constant stream of souls departing—how must he have felt?
 But he also didn’t understand the principal’s last few words.

 “No longer your student?
-Why?”
+Why is that?”

 “The survivors of the incident all had varying degrees of psychological shock, Ling Xing was no different.
 He could neither accept the Adult Ceremony, nor face his former classmates, therefore not long after, he dropped out.”